Social media hearing takeaways: Mea culpa from Facebook, Twitter as lawmakers call for regulation

-WASHINGTON – Leaders of the nation's largest social media companies were grilled by lawmakers Wednesday over their plan to keep Russia and other foreign actors from using their platforms to influence U.S. elections.
+WASHINGTON — Skeptical lawmakers questioned leaders of the nation's largest social media companies Wednesday over their plan to keep Russia and other foreign actors from using their platforms to influence U.S. elections.

-Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey fielded questions about foreign influence for hours, but it wasn't clear their conciliatory message or detailed accounts of the steps they have taken so far would satisfy skeptical lawmakers.
+Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey fielded questions about foreign influence for hours, but it wasn't clear their conciliatory message or detailed accounts of the steps they have taken would satisfy lawmakers.

-"Without question, positive things are happening," said North Carolina Sen. Richard Burr, the Republican chairman of the Senate Intelligence Committee.
+"Without question, positive things are happening," said Sen. Richard Burr, R-N.C., chairman of the Senate Intelligence Committee.
 "But clearly this problem's not going away; I'm not even sure it's trending in the right direction."

 Here are five takeaways from the Senate hearing on social media.